What to Expect

-Specialized training received and work experience gained in the course of service can lead to valuable credentialing and occupational opportunities in related fields.
+Specialized training received and work experience gained in the course of service can lead to valuable credentialing and occupational opportunities in related fields in the civilian world.

 Note that strict appearance requirements must be met in order to be considered.